forderud/WindowsEventQuery/README.md

 **WARNING**: Work in progress.
 The sample code is currently only performing a hardcode XPath query in the "System" log.
 The log entries are also diplayed in "raw" XML, and not yet "pretty printed".

+## Command line example
+[wevtutil](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/wevtutil) can be used to query the Windows Event log from the command-line.

+Example query for displaying the last 5 events in the "Application" log from newest to oldest: `wevtutil qe "Application" /c:5 /rd:true /f:text`

 ## Examples of logged events
 Some examples of system problems automatically logged by Windows.
 All of these events can also be accessed through the Windows Event Log APIs.